Goetsit/D-D-DR/README.md

     - Something that's your favorite (it could be your favorite food, your favorite sports team, your favorite color, your favorite song/band, your favorite month of the year etc)

-- Establish key contacts:
-      - Internal or external points of contact:
-          - Example:
-             - Chief Technology Office:
-                 - Name:
-                 - Phone Number:
-                 - Email:
-             - SRE Director:
-                 - Name:
-                 - Phone Number:
-                 - Email:
-             - Emergency Services: 911

-Communication and business continuity plan Scenarios:

 After making introductions you all find end up chatting happily amongst yourselves.
-Suddenly, you all feel your phones vibrate or hear them ring.
-To the first person in established initiative: Gill has reached out to you and he's a bit paniced.
-His text message reads "Hey, my blink dog ate business continuity plan, do you have yours readily available and if so... where?"
+To the first person in established initiative or a random choice: Gill has reached out to you and he's a bit paniced,  "Hey, my blink dog ate business continuity plan, do you have yours readily available and if so... where?"

 >> The point of this question is to prompt people to confirm that they have a phsycial and/or digital copy of their business continuity plan.
 If one or both are missing, what can we do to make sure they have access to this?

+Gill responds : "Great, also btw, my blink dog is wondering if you have an electronic and/or physical inventory of critical systems... think you can help me out with answering that one?"

+>> This is disaster recovery.
+Everyone involved should have access to an inventory of our critical systems.
+We shouldn't be relying on tribal knowledge or sticky notes on your desk.
+If any team does not hhave an inventory, how can they get one?

+Gill pops back into our DMs and says: "Yo, one more thing, my call tree is blank, send me a picture of yours plzzzzzzz"

+>> Ensure your BC has an up-to-date call tree